OpenSourceEconomics/epp_topics/src/epp_topics/pandas/functional_how/screencast/script.md

-# Script: Functional data cleaning: The Why
+# Script: Functional data cleaning: The How

 ## Example